-In summary, OTA supports the continued allowance of vitamins and minerals in NOP certified foods and the rational and safe addition of nutrients to foods in order to preserve a balance of nutrients in the consumer diet.
+In summary, OTA supports the continued allowance of NOSB approved vitamins and minerals in NOP certified foods, and the rational and safe addition of nutrients to foods in order to preserve a balance of nutrients in the consumer diet.
 We also support the maximum freedom of choice for organic consumers, and believe that organic products should be nutritionally equal to their conventional counterparts.

-OTA believes that the proposed annotation will not only convey the intent of the codified listing by coherently and accurately stating which synthetic nutrient substances may be added to organic food and organic infant formula, but it will also improve the market for organic products by allowing consumers to choose organic foods that contain the essential vitamins and minerals necessary to ensure they are meeting their individual nutritional requirements throughout all phases of life.
+OTA believes that the amended annotation in the proposed rule will not only convey the intent of the codified listing by coherently and accurately stating which synthetic nutrient substances may be added to organic food and organic infant formula, but it will also improve the market for organic products by allowing consumers to choose organic foods that contain the essential vitamins and minerals necessary to ensure they are meeting their individual nutritional requirements throughout all phases of life.
+We urge NOP to complete the rulemaking process.

 In regards to an adequate implementation period, OTA emphasizes that the organic sector has been fortifying organic products for many years and has been doing so in compliance with the NOP regulations and in response to consumer demand.
 Considering the products and markets that have been developed over the past ten years, OTA believes that the implementation phase proposed in our comments will be absolutely necessary to adequately minimize disruption to the organic industry.

-As stated earlier, in addition to the time needed for NOSB to consider petitions for substances that are affected by this proposed rule and for AMS to conclude rulemaking to add substances to the National List, operators ultimately need a final ruling on the ingredients that would be prohibited by this proposed rule so they can conduct product research and development, and reformulate and/or re-label ingredients and products according to a definite outcome.
+As stated earlier, in addition to the time needed for NOSB to consider petitions for substances that are affected by this proposed rule and for AMS to conclude rulemaking to add substances to the National List, operators ultimately need a final ruling on the ingredients that would be prohibited by the proposed rule so they can conduct product research and development, and reformulate and/or re-label ingredients and products according to a definite outcome.